 Inspect and frequently clean check valves to assure they work properly and are not leaking.
 Replace diaphragms when they show wear.
-You can flush needle and seat types of anti-drip check valves without disassembling the nozzle by pulling on the needle, which typically clears the leak
+You can flush needle and seat types of anti-drip check valves without disassembling the nozzle by pulling on the needle, which typically clears the valve of debris and stops the leak